asantos00/website/content/blog/getting-started-with-deno/creating-a-deno-plugin.md

 }
 ```

-*Note*: Converting an image to grayscale is just setting the values of the red, green, and blue pixesl to an average of all of them.
+*Converting an image to grayscale is just setting the values of the red, green, and blue pixels to a value that's the average of all of them.*

 <!-- TODO: better explanation -->

-What we'll do now is to load the image from the filesystem using Deno APIs, and sending it's decoded content into Rust, then letting it do its magic.
+What we'll do now is to load the image from the filesystem using Deno APIs, and sending it's decoded content into Rust for it to do its magic.

 The JavaScript code that does this is quite simple: